neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Persistence.rst

 Switching to Generic Persistence
 --------------------------------

-To switch back to Generic persistence on SQLite using PDO you need to configure FLOW3 like this.
+To switch to Generic persistence you need to configure FLOW3 like this.

 *Objects.yaml*: